-A licensee may develop a performance-based fire protection program to meet the requirements of 10 CFR 50.48(f).1 The performance goals and measures established by the licensee should be founded on established industry standards and practices and should provide reasonable assurance that the fire protection objectives of 10 CFR 50.48 will be met.
+The regulations provide for a performance-based fire protection program that can readily be modified during the decommissioning process to address residual hazards.
+The performance goals and measures established by the licensee should be founded on established industry standards and practices and should provide reasonable assurance that the fire protection objectives of 10 CFR 50.48 will be met.
 If a licensee chooses to use fire protection methods different from the guidelines recommended in this guide, the licensee should provide an equivalent level of fire protection.
-The licensee is responsible for demonstrating the equivalency of proposed alternative methods.
+The licensee is responsible for demonstrating the equivalency of proposed alternative methods.1

 Appendix A to this guide is a glossary of terms that have been used in this guide.
-These definitions have been taken from existing regulatory documents and industry fire protection standards where possible.
-If published definitions were not available, definitions have been developed as necessary for use with this guidance.
-Appendix B to this guide provides examples of the level of fire protection that are acceptable to the NRC staff for spent fuel areas.
+These definitions have been taken from existing regulatory documents and industry fire protection standards when possible.
+If published definitions were not available, the staff defined the terms.
+Appendix B to this guide provides examples of the level of fire protection that is acceptable to the NRC staff for spent fuel areas.